-Do you believe that credit conditions are tight?
+Do you need to generate cash in a business but believe that credit conditions are tight?

 Are you worried that your bank may be reluctant to increase your business loans or overdraft?